"You manage things; you lead people." – Grace Murray Hopper

 9. Being a good mentor

 The modern workplace requires managers who can adapt to change, nurture their teams, communicate effectively, and foster employee development to achieve business goals.
-Line managers often need additional leadership and people management skills.
+Line managers often need additional management training in leadership and people management skills.

 In today's dynamic and often changing business environment, managers and leaders constantly face challenges that test their leadership qualities and strategic insight.
 Staying one step ahead requires developing flexibility, forecasting capabilities, and practical time management skills.
 Modern leaders must be adaptable.
 It is not an easy task, but the ability to quickly develop new strategies, products, or services and identify growth opportunities helps maintain resilience during difficult times.